-How to Teach your Child Perseverance, According Jack Ma
+How To Teach Your Child Perseverance, According To Jack Ma

 Founder and chairman of e-commerce giant Alibaba, Jack Ma, wasn’t born successful.
 In countless speeches and interviews, he is only too happy to recount how he had a rough life before founding Alibaba, the largest retailer in the world.
 Throughout his life, Ma has had his fair share of rejection and even lived in poverty.
 Now, after years of perseverance, Jack Ma teaches a new generation what it takes to succeed.

 Through all these challenges in life, he has risen to emerge as one of the most successful businessmen in the world.
 Based on his rich set of life experiences, Jack Ma teaches important lessons for everyone — especially parents and the younger generation — at the recently concluded 2018 World Economic Forum.

 Mums and dads, here are some enriching lessons for you to teach perseverance to children and on how to be successful in life, based on Jack Ma's inspiring speech.

 Lesson #1: Teach kids to learn from their mistakes

 "In life, it's not how much we achieved, it's how much we've gone through the tough days and mistakes," Ma explained to a group of young leaders at the annual World Economic Forum in Davos, Switzerland.

 "If you want to be successful, learn from the other people's mistakes, don't learn from the successful stories."

 Ma recommends that youngsters should make themselves their own competition instead of setting their goals and aspirations based on other people’s success stories.

 "As a young boy — even today — I never thought I would be here," he said.
 "When I look back, every problem I met when I was a kid benefited me."